 💡 Top tip: play lunch roulette.
 Switch places so that everyone has a chance to speak to each other.
 This works particularly well when you have many employees.

 In the longer term (3+ months):

 9. Sit down regularly with new employees

-New employees have a need to talk about how they experience their time at your company.
-Did you know that for 72% of employees surveyed this is an important part of onboarding?
+The onboarding process does not stop after the first working day.
+Make sure you still pay attention to the well-being of your employees in the future.
+New hires feel the need to talk about how they experience their time at your company.
+Did you know that for 72% of employees surveyed this is an important part of onboarding ?
 For example, you can maintain a rhythm of 30-, 60-, 90-day meetings to talk about how the newcomer adjusts over time.